codacy/codacy-credo/docs/description/readability_with_custom_tagged_tuple.md

       {:resource, _} -> {:error, :not_found}
       {:authz, _} -> {:error, :unauthorized}
     end

-This code injects placeholder tags such as `:resource` and `:authz` for the purpose of error reporting.

 Instead, extract each validation into a separate helper function which returns error information immediately: